vicariousdrama/nodeyez/README.md

 If neither PIL or Pillow is installed, then go ahead with `pip install Pillow`

+You can upgrade Pillow to the latest using
+`python3 -m pip install --upgrade Pillow`

 8. Reboot
 You'll need to reboot before the changes for boot and the GPIO pins are enabled for the screen.
 Do a safe shutdown.
 If you're running a node package like MyNodeBTC, then use the console to power cycle the device cleanly.